The type of operation you need depends on where the cancer is in the pancreas.

-Taking out the head of the pancreas (PPPD) and a Whipple's operation are the most common types of surgery for cancers of the head of the pancreas.
-If the cancer is in the body or tail of your pancreas you will have a distal pancreatectomy.
+For cancers of the head of the pancreas, you might have either an operation to remove the head of the pancreas (PPPD) or a Whipple's operation.
+For cancers in the body or tail of your pancreas you will have a distal pancreatectomy.
 These are major operations.

 Because you keep part of your pancreas, you might not need to take insulin.
 You may not need to take enzymes to help you digest food (although around 1 in 3 Whipple's patients do need enzymes).
 Your doctor will monitor your digestion and blood sugar to make sure you can manage on your own.